Yuanson2022/Roping-prediciton-database/README.md

 # Roping-prediciton-supplementary materials
 #  --------------------------------------------------------
-This dataset is attached to the article:
+This dataset and codes are attached to the article:
 An artificial neural network-based model for roping prediction in aluminum alloy sheet.
-If you use this dataset, please cite it.
+If you use the dataset or codes, please cite them.
 #  --------------------------------------------------------
 Author: Yuanzhe, Hu.